skip to Main Content

 Post Series: Executorship in BC

-Regardless of what an executor might think, beneficiaries (and people allowed to challenge a will even if they are not a beneficiary in the will: spouses and children) are legally entitled to receive a copy of the testator’s will.
-When executors refuse to provide a copy of the will, beneficiaries can issue a subpoena, forcing the executor to deliver a copy of the will.
+Beneficiaries, spouses and children have the right to receive a copy of a testator’s will, regardless of the executor’s opinion.
+When executors refuse to provide a copy of the will, beneficiaries can issue a subpoena.
 According to part 25 of the Supreme Court Civil Rules,

 “A person may apply for a subpoena to be issued to require a person to deliver to the registry one or more of a testamentary document, an authorization to obtain estate information, an authorization to obtain resealing information, an estate grant, a foreign grant, a resealed foreign grant and a certified or notarial copy of such a document.”